SB610 (2026) Detail

 Be it Enacted by the Senate and House of Representatives in General Court convened:

-V. Notwithstanding any other provision in this chapter, the insurance commissioner may approve innovative short or long-term care policies or certificates and the rates, provided the commissioner finds that:
+V. Notwithstanding any other provision in this chapter, the insurance commissioner may approve innovative short or long-term care policies or certificates and rates, provided the commissioner finds that:

-(a) Issuance or delivery is not contrary to the best interest of the public, and
+(a) Issuance or delivery is not contrary to the best interest of the public; and

 (b) The benefits are reasonable in relation to the premium charged.

-5 Effective Date.
+2 Effective Date.
 This act shall take effect 60 days after its passage.

 LBA